 Sophomore Service Experience

-We highly encourage sophomores to complete their service in the summer, as there are many unique camps and daytime opportunities.
-Experience tells us that students who wait until the winter season will most certainly be competing for service opportunities with National Honor Society (NHS) current members and applicants.
+**We recently surveyed our service partners and few are open to in person service this summer but anticipate opening up their volunteer opportunities in the fall after the next wave gets vaccinated.
+As soon as we are aware of volunteer openings, we will post them in X2Vol for the students to see.** Experience tells us that students who wait until the winter season will most certainly be competing for service opportunities with National Honor Society (NHS) current members and applicants.
 FYI: for sophomores applying for NHS, the hours you complete for the Sophomore Service Experience can transfer over to your NHS application.

 Thank you for your support of the Sophomore Service Experience!